ibm-cloud-docs/openshift/openshift_troubleshoot_app.md

          ibmcloud oc worker get -w <worker_ID> -c <cluster_name_or_ID>
          ```
          {: pre}
    3. For issues with resources within your cluster such as pods or services, log in to the cluster and use the Kubernetes API to get more information about them.

-   3.11 clusters only: You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/openshift?topic=openshift-cs_troubleshoot#debug_utility) to gather and export pertinent information to share with IBM Support.
+   You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/openshift?topic=openshift-cs_troubleshoot#debug_utility) to gather and export pertinent information to share with IBM Support.
    {: tip}

 2. Contact IBM Support by opening a case.
 To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).